 - Anulom vilom

 - Bahya pranayama

 - Seetkari Pranayama

 - Jal neti

 - Sutra neti

 How these yogic tools are beneficial in diabetes mellitus?
-Note: The above prescribed practices are the general practices for diabetes mellitus.
+Note The above-prescribed practices are the general practices yoga for diabetes mellitus.
 The type and duration of practices differ from individual to individual based on the age and other related health issues of that individual.

 Kriyas cleanse the inner cavities and passages.
-For example Neti cleanses the nasal passage, Dhouti the stomach and oesophages, Basti the colon, Shankhaprakshalan the entire gastro intestinal track etc., Kriyas also strengthen the will power.
-Further kriyas help in developing voluntary mastery over involuntary reflexes; neti begets mastery over sneezing reflex, dhouti on vomititng reflex, tratakas on blinking & pupillary reflexes etc., In diabetes all these three benefits of kriyas are essential.
+For example, Neti cleanses the nasal passage, Dhouti the stomach and esophagus, Basti the colon, Shankhaprakshalan the entire gastrointestinal tract etc., Kriyas also strengthen the will power.
+Further kriyas help in developing voluntary mastery over involuntary reflexes; neti begets mastery over sneezing reflex, dhouti on vomiting reflex, tratakas on blinking & pupillary reflexes etc., In diabetes all these three benefits of kriyas are essential.